 Conclusion

-By assessing learners’ proficiency in English, schools will be in a strong position to ensure that learners using EAL can fully access the curriculum and can make sufficient progress to allow them to demonstrate their understanding in assessments.
+By assessing learners’ proficiency in English, schools will be in a strong position to provide appropriate support which ensures that learners using EAL can maintain a high standard in all the languages they use, fully access the curriculum, and can make sufficient progress to allow them to demonstrate their understanding in assessments.

 Setting accurate language targets and implementing the relevant strategies to support learners will be key to reducing the learning gap experienced by many EAL learners.

-This article first appeared in Headteacher Update and SecEd on 23 March 2021.
+This article first appeared in Headteacher Update and SecEd on 23 March 2021 and was updated in January 2025.

 Resources: